seplonger/simplecrawler/README.md

 # simplecrawler
-u need to install the BeautifulSoup and Requests before compile the program. if u have installed the pip,just: pip install BeautifulSoup,pip install Requests.
+install the BeautifulSoup and Requests before compile the program.

+with "pip",just: pip install BeautifulSoup;pip install Requests.